germanDV/germanDV.github.io/entries/published/a-result-type-for-typescript.md

 But what about errors?
 Many things can go wrong in the background process.
 One idea would be to send `null` or `undefined` as the `data` message, but we loose the ability to communicate information about the error to the main process.

 An alternative would be to send an `error` message, instead of a `data` one.
 This implies that the main process needs two listeners, one for `data` and one for `error`.
 And what do we do if we have many of this kind of transactions between main and background?
 Should we have a different error channel for each, or a single one to communicate all errors?

-Both ways would work just fine, and this could be a good approach, especially if you plan to handle all errors the same way in the main process.
+Both ways would work just fine.
 But I didn't like the idea of having channels dedicated to errors.
 I wanted to communicate errors or values the same way, and to do it in a TS-friendly way, so I can have type information available without any casting or type guarding.

-That's when I came across an article suggesting an approximation of Rust's `Result` for TS.
-I wish I could find the article to link it here, unfortunately I didn't save it and it's been a while, but I'll try to find it and edit this post as soon as I do.
+That's when `Result` comes in.
 The implementation itself is quite simple, it's just this:

 ```typescript
 type Result<E, V> = { status: "error"; error: E } | { status: "success"; value: V }
 ```

-The _status_ flag and the _union_ allow TS to infer which one of those two types we are working with based on the value of `status`.
+The _status_ flag and the _union_ allow TS to infer which one of those two types we are working with based on the value of `status` (it's a _discriminated union_).

-At first, I was using a boolean flag to tell errors from successes, `{ success: false; error: E } | { success: true, value: V }` that is.
-But after running into some TS quirks, I realized it's much easier on TS to use a string here.
-If you feel like experimenting, try the boolean option and compile your code with `tsc`, run it with `ts-node`, copy/paste in the typescript playground, and you'll probably run into the same inconsistencies I have.

 You may be wondering why not make `Result` generic over the `value` only, instead of both the `error` and the `value`.
 So, instead of `Result<E, V>`, just `Result<V>`, and then `{ status: "error", error: Error }`.
 That would work too, especially if you are not planning on using custom errors, but I am.
-And if I run into a scenario where I don't have a custom error to use, I simply use `Error`.
-So that's the only reason, the flexibility.

 Let's go through an example.
 Imagine we have a voting platform, where we have several proposals and users can vote _Yes_ or _No_.
 We will create a `Ballot` type like so: